Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Methods

 \paragraph{1.
 Encoding} The time series segment $\mathbf{x}_*$ of length $\mu$ ending at $t_*$ is summarized by the LODE encoder into the latent vector $\mathbf{z}_0$ (\autoref{eq:latent_encoding}).
 For $t_* < \mu$, we initialize $\mathbf{z}_0$ with the data from the best-performing experiment in the LODE training data.
 After every $\mu$ steps, the process is repeated to yield a new $\mathbf{z}_0$.
 Operating on such non-interleaving segments creates latents for optimization periods without our intervention, which more closely resemble the LODE training data. \paragraph{2.
 Perturbation of the latent vector} We create an ensemble of $n$ latent vectors $\mathbf{z}_{0,i} = \mathbf{z}_0 + \boldsymbol{\epsilon}_i$, where $\boldsymbol{\epsilon}_i\sim \mathcal{N}(0, \sigma^2)$.
-Each of these latents are then integrated via \autoref{eq:int} and decoded via \autoref{eq:decoder}, resulting in $n$ sample trajectories $\hat{\mathbf{x}}_i(t)$. \paragraph{3.
+Each of these latents is integrated via \autoref{eq:int} and decoded via \autoref{eq:decoder}, generating $n$ sample trajectories $\hat{\mathbf{x}}_i(t)$ of future training performance. \paragraph{3.
 Sample acceptance} Of the potential trajectories, we select those samples $i$ that satisfy the following similarity condition: $\exists k\in[0, T]: |\hat{\ell}_i(t_k) - \ell_*(t_*)| < 2\,{\rm std}\left[\ell_*(t_j)\right]_{j \in \{*-\mu,\ldots, *\}}$, i.e. there must be at least one time $t_k$ during the optimization interval, for which the predicted loss is within 2 standard deviations of the recent losses of the test network.
 The requirement ensures that the selected sample is not just similar in latent space, but also close in loss to the test network at the current time.
-It permits that the test network reaches that loss value at a different time than the prediction and accounts for the stochasticity of the training losses. \paragraph{4.
+It permits the test network to reach that loss value at a different time than the prediction and accounts for the stochasticity of the training losses. \paragraph{4.
 Goal conditioning} Every accepted sample $i$ has at least one timestep $t_{k,i}$ with losses comparable to the current test network.
 We now compute the future validation metric $\hat\nu_{i,*}\equiv\hat{\nu}_i(t_{k,i} + \Delta t)$ we expect to achieve by following the future learning rate schedule $\hat{\eta}_i(t)$ from $t_{k,i}$ to $t_{k,i} + \Delta t$.
 The forward-looking horizon $\Delta t$ is a configuration parameter that controls how greedy the scheduling algorithm will be, from maximally greedy ($\Delta t=1$) to the longest period remaining in the optimization ($\Delta t = T-t_*$).
 If a sample $i$ has multiple times $t_k$ with similar losses to the test network, we choose the instance with the highest learning rate. \paragraph{5.
 Ensemble predictor} The final learning rate is computed for the next $\mu$ steps by averaging the three best-performing sample trajectories: $\tilde\eta(t_*+j)=\mathrm{mean}_{I_*}\left[\hat\eta_i(t_{k,i} + j)\right]$ for $j=0,\dots,\mu-1$, where $I_* = \mathrm{argsort}[\{\hat\nu_{i,*}\}]_{(0,1,2)}$.
 The combination of trajectories improves the robustness of the predictor, especially in early phases of the optimization, where validation performance is often volatile.
-Because of the rejection step 3, the number of similarly performing samples may be reduced to less than three, but those remaining will have the most appropriate learning rate predictions.
+Because of the rejection step 3, the number of similarly performing samples may be reduced to fewer than three, but those remaining will have the most appropriate learning rate predictions.
 If no comparable sample exists, ideally because this scheduler outperforms any training run from the hyperparameter search, the current schedule will be extended for another $\mu$ steps.
+We perform an ablation study for the configuration parameters $(\mu, n, \sigma, \Delta t)$ of our scheduler in \autoref{sec:ablation}.